NxPKG/khulnasoft-docs/content/magic-transit/how-to/advertise-prefixes.md

 {{<Aside type="note" header="Note">}}

-When customers supply their own ASN, Cloudflare prepends the main Cloudflare ASN (AS13335) to the BGP `AS_PATH`.
-For example, if the customer ASN is AS64496, anyone directly peering with Cloudflare sees the path as `13335 64496`.
+When customers supply their own ASN, Khulnasoft prepends the main Khulnasoft ASN (AS13335) to the BGP `AS_PATH`.
+For example, if the customer ASN is AS64496, anyone directly peering with Khulnasoft sees the path as `13335 64496`.

-If you do not have an ASN or do not want to bring your ASN to Cloudflare, you can use the Cloudflare Customer ASN (AS209242).
+If you do not have an ASN or do not want to bring your ASN to Khulnasoft, you can use the Khulnasoft Customer ASN (AS209242).
 In this case, the path becomes `13335 209242`.

 {{</Aside>}}

 ## Add an IP prefix

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Go to **Magic Transit** > **Configuration**.
 3. From the **IP Prefixes** tab, select **Create**.
 4. Fill out the information for your prefix and select **Add IP Prefix**.